bartificer/programming-by-stealth/docs/pbs66.md

 ## Final Thoughts

-We’ve not completed our first look at Bootstrap’s form-related features.
+We’ve now completed our first look at Bootstrap’s form-related features.
 We’re now ready to move on to a related but subtly different set of Bootstrap features — web app UI elements.